Learn more about SRC’s Director, Dr. Neil Hammerschlag

 Neil’s research has been publicized widely in the media, including features on Discovery Channel, National Geographic, NBC’s Today Show, CNN, and ABC’s Good Morning America – to name a few.
 In print and online, his work has been featured in the Washington Post, Miami Herald, LA Times, New York Post, NPR News, Science Daily, and various fishing magazines.
 He has assisted in the development of several shark specials for BBC, National Geographic Shark Fest, and Discovery Shark Week.
 His lab has even found an audience in diverse publications like Forbes and Oprah Magazine.

 Neil joined the University of Miami (UM) first as a PhD student in 2004, founding the beginnings of SRC (then called the South Florida Student Shark Program) in 2005.
 Before completing his PhD, he worked as a Research Assistant for the Pew Institute for Ocean Science.
-In his current role as a Professor and Instructor at the University of Miami, Neil teaches undergraduate and graduate courses in marine conservation and science communication, including the Applied Science Visual Lab, and Marine Conservation Biology: An Ecosystem-Based Paradigm.
+In his current role as a Professor and Instructor at the University of Miami, Neil teaches undergraduate and graduate courses in shark biology and science communication, including Shark Behavioral Ecology & Conservation and 3D Design & Infographics.
 His passion for teaching and communicating science has led him to speak at conferences and events around the world, including TEDx.

 Neil received a B.S. in Ecology from the University of Toronto, Canada, in 2002, and his M.S. in Marine Biology from Nova Southeastern University in Florida, in 2004.
 He completed his Ph.D. in Marine Biology & Fisheries from the Rosenstiel School of Marine & Atmospheric Science at the University of Miami in 2009.

-Neil loves hockey and is a die-hard Pearl Jam fan, and has seen them in concert over 30 times and counting.
+Neil loves hockey and is a die-hard Pearl Jam fan, and has seen them in concert over 40 times and counting.
+His favorite color is orange.